MrBogomips/MrBogomips.github.io/_projects/2023-03-31-Demonizer.md

   - **Tables**: Creating tables in the console is made easy with spectre.console.
 You can add columns, rows, headers, and even customize borders and styles.
   - **Interactive Prompts**: spectre.console makes it easy to prompt the user for input in the console, including support for multiple choice questions, passwords, and more.
   - **Animations and Progress Bars**: The package includes built-in support for animations and progress bars, making it easy to add some flair to your console applications.
-  - **Figuresé**: You can also create ASCII art figures and diagrams in the console with spectre.console.
+  - **Figures**: You can also create ASCII art figures and diagrams in the console with spectre.console.
   - **And much, much more**: consult the official documentation

 ## Getting Started